 The combined RIAS/RIBA Awards demonstrate the quality and breadth of current architectural endeavour in Scotland.
 Projects represent the very best of urban and rural projects, from small hours to large public buildings.

 The RIAS Andrew Doolan Best Building in Scotland Award’s objective each year is to find and celebrate the best building in Scotland.
-The architects of the winning building receive £25,000, making this both the largest architectural prize in the UK and one of the most significant architecture awards in the world.
+The architects of the winning building receive the RIAS Gold Medal and a cash prize, making this one oft the most significant architecture awards in the world.

 Our Student Awards, in tandem with Architecture & Design Scotland, are an annual highlight – marking the vigour of Scotland's architectural schools and the tremendous talent of our student members.
 The future of architecture is in their hands – and certain to be both careful and invigorating.